vantezzen/electric-squid/components/proxy/README.md

-# Cauldron.js Proxy Server
+# electric-squid Proxy Server

-This directory hosts the code for the Cauldron.js Proxy Server.
+This directory hosts the code for the electric-squid Proxy Server.
 This proxy enables communication between the browser and Minecraft clients by opening a network port and translating the Minecraft protocol.

 ## Installation